-- 1. All students will be notified by mail regarding the fall orientation and check-in information.
-A schedule of classes is published and is available before registration. - 2.
-All continuing students are required to have an interview with their academic advisor at least once per semester prior to registration. - 3.
+- 1. Several entrance tests and surveys are given to all new students at this time. - 2.
+All students will be notified by mail regarding the fall orientation and check-in information.
+A schedule of classes is published and is available

+- 3. All continuing students are required to have an interview with their academic advisor at least once per semester prior to registration. - 4.
 An evaluation of credits is made of all transfer college work, and new transfer students, in addition to their advisor, will receive a copy of this evaluation.
-A student may contact the Office of the Registrar for the name of his/her advisor. - 4.
-Late check-in continues one week following the priority check-in day. - 5.
+A student may contact the Office of the Registrar for the name of his/her advisor. - 5.
+Late check-in continues one week following the priority check-in day. - 6.
 Check-in is completed only after financial arrangements have been made with the Director of Student Accounts.